chinenye1/Sunday-School-Attendance-App/README.md

 - As a user, I want to be able to be able to view all the people (teacher and students) that are present in class
 - As a user, I want to be able to take attendance (i.e., count the number) of the students and teachers in class
 - As a user, I want to be able to clear a class, as in to remove all teachers and students that are part of a class
-- As a user, I want to be able to save a sunday school class data
+- As a user, I want to be able to save a sunday school class
-- As a user, I want to be able to be able to load my sunday school class from file
+- As a user, I want to be able to be able to load a previous sunday school class from file